-The Manufacturing and Logistics sectors both play important roles in Northern and Southern Nevada’s economy; many of their occupations are interconnected.
-Many key industries in the state are linked to manufacturing and logistics, such as mining, natural resources, tourism and gaming, and construction.
+The Manufacturing and Logistics sectors play important roles throughout Nevada’s economy in the North and South.
+Many key industries in the state are linked to manufacturing and logistics such as mining, natural resources, tourism and gaming, and construction.

-The production of consumer durable and non-durable goods holds a very important place in Nevada’s economy.
-Manufacturing firms are not necessarily reliant on local demand for goods and are therefore footloose.
-Their location then depends more on local factors such as the quality and availability of the labor force, transportation infrastructure, non-wage labor costs, access to innovative technologies, and the cost of doing business.
+The production of both consumer durable and non-durable goods holds a very important place in Nevada’s economy.
+Manufacturing firms are not necessarily reliant on local demand for their goods.
+Their location depends more on local factors such as the quality and availability of the labor force, transportation infrastructure, non-wage labor costs, access to innovative technologies, and the overall cost of doing business.

-Manufacturing jobs are highly paid, and manufacturing is an economic driver for all.
-Nevada's manufacturing industry is particularly sensitive to a shortage of skilled workers.
-Apprenticeship programs and manufacturing skills certifications are needed to create and maintain an adequate skilled workforce pool.
+Although manufacturing is a key economic driver, Nevada's manufacturing industry is particularly sensitive to a shortage of skilled workers despite the existence of many highly paid jobs.
+Apprenticeship programs and manufacturing skills certifications are needed to create and maintain an adequately skilled workforce.

-Nevada can be a western hub of transport and operations, an "inland port", because of its locational and geographic advantage, but building a skilled and available workforce is a priority.
+Nevada can become a western hub of transport and operations, an "inland port", because of its locational and geographic advantage, but achieving that will require building a skilled and available workforce.